colinmorris/colinmorris.github.com/_posts/2016-07-01-dreaming-rbms.markdown

 One solution to this problem is to use a recurrent architecture.
 Another, which is more readily applicable to RBMs, is to use convolutional units.
 If you're familiar with the use of [CNNs](https://en.wikipedia.org/wiki/Convolutional_neural_network) for vision tasks, this will sound familiar.

 In a convolutional RBM, each hidden unit will only have connections to a small substring of the input.
 Weakening our hidden units like this doesn't sound like much of a win, but because each unit has fewer weights, we can use a lot more of them without slowing down training.
-Yet another way we can be more efficient is to use weight sharing to group hidden units into 'filters'.
+Not only that, but each hidden unit will work together with many siblings that share the exact same weights but look at different regions of the string.
+Together these make up what's often called a "filter".

 As an example, the model might learn a filter that recognizes a consonant followed by a vowel *anywhere in the string*.
 Imagine taking the [consonant-vowel](http://colinmorris.github.io/rbm/zoo/#unit122) hidden unit from before, and making 15 copies of it, one copy for a vowel at index 0 and consonant at index 1, another copy for vowel at index 1 and consonant at index 2, etc.

+{% comment %}
 This combines nicely with the previous idea of adding more depth.
 If we have a simple convolutional layer on the bottom learning low-level phonetic/formatting features or specific character bigrams/trigrams, a layer on top of that could learn words and more global features (such as CamelCase vs. pothole_case) based on those local features.
+{% endcomment %}

 Again, the promise of this is strongly suggested by the weights we see on the hidden units above.
 Our hidden units are *already* looking at local regions of the input, and there's clear evidence that the model is having to learn and store the same pattern multiple times for different positions: [the hidden unit zoo](/rbm/zoo) lists **20** hidden units that seem to be primarily responsible for recognizing `github.io` and `github.com` URLs.
 [Some](/rbm/zoo#unit109) are even pseudo-convolutional, trying to recognize two shifted versions simultaneously.